alvaro219/prueba-superheroes/README.md

   ]
 }
 ```
-after that, you should been able to see your creation at [http://localhost:5173/#/superheroes](http://localhost:5173/#/superheroes)
+After that, you should been able to see your creation at [http://localhost:5173/#/superheroes](http://localhost:5173/#/superheroes)

 ## Support